FREE SHIPPING on orders over $75 International: over $250

 Ruby 18

 Ruby 18 is the best example of Taiwanese black tea.
-It goes by a few other names, like Ruby Red and Sun Moon Lake Black Tea.
-In Chinese it's often referred to as Hong Yu.
+It is also known by a few other names, such as Ruby Red and Sun Moon Lake Black Tea.
+In Chinese, it's often referred to as Hong Yu.

-Sun Moon Lake is the most famous region in Taiwan for growing black teas.
+Sun Moon Lake is renowned as the premier region in Taiwan for cultivating black tea.
 It doesn’t exclusively grow Ruby 18, so you might want to double-check which exact tea you are getting.
 Honey Black Tea, for example, is another popular and delicious tea variety from the area.

 Ruby 18 is quite extraordinary in every way.
-It is a cross of the Assam tea cultivar with a tea plant native to Taiwan - camellia formosensis.
+It is a cross between the Assam tea cultivar and a tea plant native to Taiwan, Camellia formosensis.
 The latter is not actually used for tea production, although it gives off an interesting herbal flavor.

 Ruby 18 is very rich, bold, malty, fruity, and slightly minty.